 Fewer items per basket than some other options

 Knack received perfect scores across all categories.
 Our tester felt that every individual product included was unique, and all contents were curated well together.
 Every item arrived fresh, clearly labeled, and without damage.
-You can also email the recipient so the package doesn't get lost, as well as add a custom written message and video—great if you're gifting from afar.
+You can also email the recipient so the package doesn't get lost, as well as add a custom-written message and video—great if you're gifting from afar.

 The only downside to Knack is that the gifts tend to have fewer items that are mostly intended for one person, so this isn't necessarily the best option to send to a family or a couple.
-However, as a gift or as a thank you to an individual, Knack's selection can't be beat.
+However, as a gift or as a thank you to an individual, Knack's selection can't be beaten.

 How We Tested

 In order to make sure we are only recommending brands we would want to receive ourselves as gifts, we ordered gift baskets from every company on this list to judge how the experience is for both the gift giver and the recipient.
-We considered how varied the gift selection was, whether it was clear from the website what would be included in the gift, and whether shipping significantly changes the cost of the gift.
+We considered how varied the gift selection was, whether it was clear from the website what would be included in the gift and whether shipping significantly changes the cost of the gift.